Algae in Pool but Chlorine is High

 The reason the pool turned green in the first place was that the Free Chlorine levels slipped down below the proper levels for preventing the algae from starting.

-What’s the answer-More Chlorine-Keep the chlorine levels high and consistent!
-High doses of chlorine usually quickly kill the algae when the levels are properly balanced indicates a low-level al algae.
-When the chemicals are unbalanced
+What’s the answer Chlorine-Keep the chlorine levels high and consistent!
+High doses of chlorine usually quickly kill the algae when the levels are properly balanced indicating a low-level algae.
+Keeping a well-balanced pool is how to get rid of algae quickly.

 High pH High Phosphate High Chlorine Levels